Beyond Sole Strength: Customized Ensembles for Generalized Vision-Language Models: Methodology

 \section{Methodology}

-In this section, we first briefly introduce Vision-Language Model (VLM) employed in our method, namely CLIP \cite{radford2021learning}.
-Subsequently, we present three specific ensemble strategies designed to leverage VLMs for enhanced generalization in downstream tasks.
+In this section, we first briefly introduce the VLM employed in our method, namely CLIP \cite{radford2021learning}.
+Subsequently, we present three specific ensemble strategies designed to leverage VLMs.
 The VLMs employed in this work are four widely used CLIP models: CLIP-RN50, CLIP-RN101, CLIP-ViT-B/32, and CLIP-ViT-B/16.
 Note that the backbones here mainly refer to the vision encoder.